gis-ops/tutorials/qgis/QGIS_Actions_Geocoder.md

 Up next we will need to generate some random points in our polygon which we will use to reverse geocode in our QGIS action later on:

 a.
-Go to Vector / Research Tools / Random Points inside Polygons.
+Go to Vector / Research Tools / Random Points inside Polygons.<br/>
 b.
-Select your input polygon layer (e.g. the melbourne polygon)
+Select your input polygon layer (e.g. the melbourne polygon)<br/>
 c.
-Input your point count (e.g. 200) / you don't have to set the minimum distance between points
+Input your point count (e.g. 200) / you don't have to set the minimum distance between points<br/>
 d.
 We will save the output to a temporary layer

 A temporary layer called "Random Points" should have been generated and you will be seeing the amount of points you selected in c. in your polygon on the map.